-Consider the finite-difference error at x = 0 for a Fourier mode $\sin(\pi kx)$.
-(Cosine modes can be ignored because they don't contribute to the derivative at x = 0.)
-We scale the wavenumber k to grid units so that k = 1 corresponds to the maximum (Nyquist) wavenumber expressible on the grid.
-The finite difference formula (eq.
-11) gives whereas the correct value is $k\pi$.
-The spectral procedure of taking the derivative by transforming to Fourier space and back gives the correct value up to k = 1, but at a cost of $5 \log_2 N$ floating point operations per grid point per transform, where N is the number of grid points, whereas the finite difference derivative (equation 11) on a radius S stencil costs 3S - 1 floating point operations.
-Figure (1) exhibits the accuracy of finite difference derivatives of different orders as a function of wavenumber.
+to grid units so that k = 1 corresponds to the maximum (Nyquist) wavenumber expressible on the grid.
+The finite-difference formula (eq.
+[11]) gives whereas the correct value is $k\pi$.
+The spectral procedure of taking the derivative by transforming to Fourier space and back gives the correct value up to k = 1, but at a cost of $5 \log_2 N$ floating point operations per grid point per transform, where N is the number of grid points, whereas the finite-difference derivative (eq.
+[11]) on a radius S stencil costs 3S - 1 floating point operations.
+Figure 1 exhibits the accuracy of finite-difference derivatives of different orders as a function of wavenumber.
 The wavenumber resolution increases with polynomial order.

-$$f'k(0) \sim 2\sum{j=1}^S m_j \sin(\pi j k)$$ (12)
+$$f'k(0) \sim 2 \sum{j=1}^{S} m_j \sin(\pi j k),$$ (12)

-The polynomial fit can be tuned by adjusting the coefficients to enhance high-wavenumber accuracy substantially at the expense of a negligible loss of accuracy at low wavenumbers (Maron 2004).
-Table 2 gives the coefficients for finite difference operators at various orders, along with the maximum wavenumber for which they are 0.5% accurate.
-In Figure 1 we also show the wavenumber accuracy for a radius-three stencil using tuned coefficients, designed to have a relative precision of < 0.5% for k = 0 to 0.50.
-We will see in § 3.1.2 that a simulation based on this tuned radius-three scheme performs better than a radius-four simulation with conventional coefficients.
+The polynomial fit can be tuned by adjusting the coefficients to enhance high-wavenumber accuracy substantially at the expense of a negligible loss of accuracy at low wavenumbers (Maron 2004b).
+Table 2 gives the coefficients for finite-difference operators at various orders, along with the maximum wavenumber for which they are 0.5% accurate.
+In Figure 1 we also show the wavenumber accuracy for a radius 3 stencil using tuned coefficients, designed to have a relative precision of <0.5% for k =0-0.50.
+We see in § 3.1.2 that a simulation based on this tuned radius 3 scheme performs better than a radius 4 simulation with conventional coefficients.
 We note that power spectra do not reveal a difference between turbulence simulations with tuned and untuned coefficients, because errors in the derivative manifest as an advective dispersion rather than as a diffusivity.
 One has instead to examine the fields in real space rather than in Fourier space.